srimuthurajesh/Tech-Notes/Java/microservices.md

 - Contract Testing: Use tools like Pact to verify that services can communicate correctly based on predefined contracts.
 14. Documentation: Swagger/OpenAPI.
 - Architecture Documentation ex: service dependencies, data flow, and design decisions.

+## Interview Questions:
+1. What if service registry goes down?